GuidesWikiCan Motherboard Bottleneck Your PC?

 Motherboard bottleneck can be the reason behind your CPU, GPU, or RAM lacking performance.

-If a hardware component of your PC is not giving an upto-the-mark performance despite anything wrong with it, your motherboard is likely behind it.
-Motherboards can bottleneck your PC components, and you need to learn about how they work to save your precious components.
+If a hardware component of your PC is not performing up to the mark despite anything wrong with it, your motherboard is likely behind it.
+Motherboards can bottleneck your PC components, and you need to learn how they work to save your precious components.
 This guide will help you know whether a PC component of yours is being bottlenecked or not.

 Key Takeaways

-• Motherboard bottleneck can be the reason behind your CPU, GPU, or RAM lacking performance.
+• Motherboard bottleneck can be why your CPU, GPU, or RAM lacks performance.

-• Motherboard bottleneck can put your CPU in danger due to poor quality VRM and heatsink.
+• Motherboard bottleneck can endanger your CPU due to poor quality VRM and heatsink.

 • Outdated motherboards do not have compatible PCIe and DDR slots for the latest high-end GPU and RAM.